nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

      Set the zephyr/merged.hex target as active

-.. note:: Flashing the network core erases the application which must be therefore programmed again.
+.. note:: Programming the network core erases the application which must be therefore programmed again.

 Programming from the command line
 =================================